Tomer1739/Custom-2-Pass-Assembler/README.md

 1. **Pass 1:** Builds a symbol table and computes addresses.
 2. **Pass 2:** Generates machine code by replacing symbols with their addresses.

-This project demonstrates **system-level programming, modular design, and proficiency in Unix/Linux environments**, all skills relevant to software development, networking, and low-level systems work.

 ---

 ## Key Skills Demonstrated